 - A child at least eight but not older than fifteen years of age must be secured in either a child restraint system or a lap-and-shoulder seatbelt.

-Rear-facing seats: The American Academy of Pediatrics recommends that infants and toddlers up to age two ride in rear-facing seats.
+Rear-facing seats: The American Academy of Pediatrics recommends that infants and toddlers up to age two rides in rear-facing seats.
 Infants and younger toddlers are at greater risk for head and spinal cord injuries in a forward-facing car seat.
 Rear-facing seats provide better support for the head.

 Forward-facing seats: Children over two years old (or who have outgrown their rear-facing seat) should sit in a forward-facing car seat with harness straps as long as possible until they reach the weight and height limits of the rear-facing car seat.